twaslowski/grammr/README.md

 phrases.
 These processes return Sets of `TokenTranslations` and `TokenMorphology` respectively, which are coalesced into `Tokens` that ultimately make up a `Phrase`.
-Therefore, a `Analysis` consists of a set of `Tokens` holding their literal translation and grammatical analysis, as well as the semantic translation of the phrase.
+Therefore, a `Analysis` consists of a set of `Tokens` holding their literal translation and grammatical morphology, as well as the semantic translation of the phrase.

 ### Part of Speech & Features